Enterprise AI | | 23 min read

 - HR AI use case inventory and workflow automation roadmap.

-- Governed HR knowledge base.
+- Governed HR knowledge source library with owners and review dates.

 - Vendor review checklist and HR data sensitivity matrix.

-- HR AI ROI dashboard.
+- HR AI ROI and trust dashboard.

 The Bottom Line